ReactiveCocoa/ReactiveCocoa/README.md

 This documents the RAC 4 which targets `Swift 2.2.x`.
 For `Swift 1.2` support see [RAC 3](https://github.com/ReactiveCocoa/ReactiveCocoa/tree/v3.0.0).

-_Many thanks to [Rheinfabrik](http://www.rheinfabrik.de) for generously sponsoring the development of ReactiveCocoa 3!_

 ## Introduction

 ReactiveCocoa is inspired by [functional reactive